Mountain owlet-nightjar: Taxonomy and origins

 The Mountain owlet-nightjar belongs to the Aegothelidae family, commonly known as the owlet-nightjars.
 Aegothelidae contains a single extant genus, Aegotheles, comprising nine extant species (see Moluccan owlet-nightjar, Feline owlet-nightjar, Australian owlet-nightjar, New Caledonian owlet-nightjar, Barred owlet-nightjar, Wallace's owlet-nightjar, Starry owlet-nightjar).
 There is one known extinct owlet-nightjar, belonging to its own genus, Megaegotheles.

 The Mountain owlet-nightjar is most closely related to the Archbold’s Owlet-nightjar (Aegotheles archboldi), with which it forms a superspecies.
 The two species were previously considered conspecific, then they were designated as sympatric in the Paniai Lakes region.
 Most recently, Archbold’s Owlet-Nightjar was lumped in with the Mountain Owlet-Nightjar in eBird’s 2022 taxonomy update.
 In total, four different species and subspecies (A. albertisi albertisi, A. albertisi salvatorii, A. albertisi wondiwoi, A. archboldi) have been included under the Mountain owlet-nightjar, which is now considerred monotypic.
 The lump is due to plumage variations seen across the four.

 Identification

 Owlet-nightjars have wide beak bills, short legs, and upright posture.
 Their eyes are oriented forwards and are protected by an array of whisker-like feathers.
-The Mountain owlet-nightjar is a small darkish owlet-nightjar, measuring 18-22cm in length with a wingspan of about 50cm and a weight of 25-40g.
+The Mountain owlet-nightjar is a small darkish owlet-nightjar, measuring 18–22 cm in length with a wingspan of about 50 cm and a weight of 25-40g.
 Males and females are similar in size and plumage.